 printers utilizing two microcontrollers

 Controller chip and three ULN2002A arrays with seven NPN Darlington transistors,

-The two microcontrollers with Custom Design Software CD8000 Revision B and CD8020 Revision A are not yet discovered, but we noticed that the CD8020 component uses already the final chip package while the CD8000 still uses a prototype package.
+The two microcontrollers with Custom Design Software TMS1000/CD8000 Revision B and TMS1300/CD8020 Revision A are in different stages of evolution, the CD8020 component uses already the final chip package while the CD8000 still uses a prototype package.
 The SN77203 is known from the TI-88 Schematics Diagram, it converts a single-cell battery (1.2 Volts - 1.5 Volts) to two independent power supplies, one adjustable for the LC-Display through a Serial I/O pin and one fixed for the main electronics.

 Please notice the additional diodes with this PC-800 Printer compared to a PC-800 EVT (Engineering Validation Test) manufactured a few month earlier.
 Learn more about similar modifications discovered with the TI-88 PVT 2 (Production Validation Test 2).

 The PC-800 Printer can be operated by either an integrated AC adapter with 120/240 Volts (fixe-mounted power cord) or an external DC adapter (connector on the rear next to the two Peripheral I/O connectors.

 The thermal paper used with this printer (Kanzaki Paper